AswadNawaz/Automation/README.md

-# Automation
+# KCBL-Project_Automation
-Automation code in selenium using python.
+Automation code in Selenium using Python.